codingwithdinu/Insurance-Assistant-Project-hack-rx-Hackathon/README.md

 # 🛡️ LLM-Powered Insurance Policy Assistant

-This is a full-stack project that helps users upload their insurance policy documents (PDF/DOCX), ask natural language questions about coverage, and get intelligent answers using LLMs like **Gemini** or **GROQ**.
+This is a full-stack project that helps users upload their insurance policy documents (PDF/DOCX), ask natural language questions about coverage, and get intelligent answers using LLMs like **Gemini**.

 ---